cloudfoundry-attic/health_manager/README.md

 # HealthManager 2.0

-Health Manager 2.0 (HM-2) is a complete re-write of the original Health Manager.

-HM-2 monitors the state of the applications and ensures that started applications are indeed running, their versions and number of instances correct.
+Health Manager monitors the state of the applications and ensures that started applications are indeed running, their versions and number of instances correct.